Practical insights into Canada’s food safety management approaches

 The Public Health Agency of Canada serves as the federal government's lead in assessing and addressing the human health impacts of foodborne illness outbreaks.
 It conducts public health surveillance and oversees epidemiological investigations when outbreaks affect more than one province.

-The division of management responsibility and licensing between federal and provincial/territorial levels is determined by product distribution.
+The management and licensing responsibility is determined by product distribution.
 Businesses trading products between provinces are inspected and licensed by the CFIA, whereas products sold exclusively within a province are inspected and licensed by the respective provincial or territorial authority.

 2. Building food safety policies and laws

 Canada has several acts related to food safety, including the Food and Drugs Act, Health of Animals Act, Plant Protection Act, and Plant Breeders' Rights Act, among others.
 These legal regulations establish a robust framework for food safety enforcement, clarifying and strengthening responsibilities in the process.
-The system aims to enhance food safety by ensuring Codex compliance—such as HACCP, preventive controls, and traceability—for imported, exported, and domestically consumed food.
-It promotes consistent, prevention-focused food safety requirements and adopts an outcome-based approach to encourage business innovation.
+The system aims to enhance food safety by ensuring Codex compliance – such as HACCP, preventive controls and traceabilityv – for imported, exported and domestically consumed food.
+It promotes consistent, prevention-focused food safety requirements and adopts an outco me-based approach to encourage business innovation.
 Additionally, the use of incorporation by reference facilitates modernisation and efficiency, creating a level playing field for both domestic and imported food while improving market access.

 3. Implementation of food safety policies and laws